efinauri/languria/README.md

 "hello"
     @ repeat(2, " ")
     @ add_dot
-    @ || (it + "..")
+    @ (it + "..")
 // prints "hello hello..."
 ```

 In this example, `repeat` is receiving the values: `"hello"`, `2`, and `" "`.

-The first of the three has "preferential treatment": during the application phase, it alone gets to the applicable via `@`;
+The first of the three, called _main value_, has "preferential treatment": during the application phase, it alone gets to the applicable via `@`;
 additionally, when defining an applicable, it maps to the builtin placeholder `it`.
-The other "auxiliary" values (if any are needed) instead map to the named placeholders defined between pipes, before the applicable's body.
+The others, called _contour values_, instead map to the named placeholders defined between pipes, before the applicable's body.

-As for `add_dot`, note that even though it requires no auxiliary values, it was necessary to pass an empty piping `||` when storing the applicable into it.
+As for `add_dot`, note that even though it takes no contour values, it was necessary to pass an empty piping `||` when storing the applicable into it.
 On the contrary, during an application empty parentheses are optional.

-Lastly, the example above also shows that, when no auxiliary values are needed, it's possible to directly apply a value
+Lastly, the example above also shows that, when no contour values are needed, it's possible to directly apply a value
 to an expression with the `it` placeholder.
-The consideration made above about parentheses and pipes still apply.

-The operator `@@` is, instead, special in terms of its input, effect, receiver and output.
-- The input is an association, or anything that could otherwise be thought of as a collection of elements (currently only strings fit this second category).
-- The effect of this application on an expression is to evaluate the expression's body once for every element.
-- The body of the applicable, instead of requiring the named placeholders seen above, uses three built-in placeholders:
-`it` stores the key of the element, `ti` its value, and `idx` holds the number of past iterations.

-The value produced by such an application is the one produced by the last expression in the last iteration.
+What follow are some examples of an @@-application:

 ```
 assoc = [1: 2, 3: 4]